-- Multi-scale analyses , integrating the ecosystem
+- Multi-scale analyses, integrating the ecosystem

 - Social sphere to define health policies

-- New methodological approaches to make sense of biological big data
+- New methodological approaches to make sense of big biological data

-The Inception’s core group is hosted at the Institut Pasteur, Paris and stems from existing projects and structures on the campus, among which the four transversal Centers: the Center for Bioinformatics, Biostatistics and Integrative Biology (C3BI), the Center for Innovation and Technological Research (Citech), the Center for Global Health (CGH), and the Center for Translational Research (CRT).
+The Inception’s core group is hosted at the Institut Pasteur, Paris.
+It stems from existing projects and structures on the campus, among which the four transversal Centers: the Center for Bioinformatics, Biostatistics and Integrative Biology (C3BI), the Center for Innovation and Technological Research (Citech), the Center for Global Health (CGH), and the Center for Translational Research (CRT).
 Besides, LabExs of Institut Pasteur, the PIBnet project, the NRCs (15 hosted at the Institut Pasteur in Paris), and CIBU are data providers to the IP Centers and laboratories in the framework of Inception.

 Inception is addressing the paradigm shift of modern Biology by fostering an effective crosstalk between three distinct disciplines:

-- Computer Science and Data Science, to develop modern modelling approaches, ensure the efficient management of the massive data generated by high-throughput technologies, and allow for their exploitation and biological interpretation.
+- Computer Science and Data Science to develop modern modelling approaches, ensure the efficient management of the massive data generated by high-throughput technologies, and allow for their exploitation and biological interpretation.